 Since the first archaeological site museum was built at the Zhoukoudian Site in 1953, constructing a museum on important archaeological site has become an increasingly common conservation practice in China.
 With the great social changes in the past six decades in China, the exhibitions of the archaeological site museums transformed gradually in terms of exhibition concepts, thinking, activities and the composition of content.
-This article aims to outline the history of Chinese archaeological site museums, analyzing the characteristics of presentation of archaeological site museums with a focus on the narrative turn of exhibition in archaeological site museums in contemporary China.
+This article aims to outline the history of Chinese archaeological site museums, analyzing the characteristics of presentation of archaeological sites during different periods through case study of the representative archaeological site museums with a focus on the narrative turn of exhibition in archaeological site museums in contemporary China.